-MIT Alert is used to notify our community of the appropriate actions to take when an incident occurs that threatens life safety or causes a major disruption to Institutes operations.
+MIT Alert is used to notify our community of the appropriate actions to take when a major emergency impacts MIT.

-This system uses numerous electronic methods to rapidly inform the community of what is occurring, where it is occurring, and what specific steps to take to stay safe.
+This system uses numerous electronic methods to rapidly inform the community of what is occurring, where it is occurring, and what actions to take to stay safe.

 How It Works

 Upon confirmation of a significant emergency or dangerous situation that may cause an immediate threat to the life safety of the MIT community or a major disruption to operations, MIT Alert messages are disseminated using all, or some, of these communication methods:

 - Text messages (SMS)